Horse Riding & Rhino Conservation

 Imire’s current strategy is for their rhino, excepting a core breeding herd, to be released into a community-supported, second stage, free-roaming wilderness area within Imire’s boundaries.
 This allows the rhino to become less habituated, without daily interactions and supplement feeding.
 Armed guards remain with the rhino, but at a distance.
 In this way Imire can ensure their rhinos are safe from birth, until such a time when they are able to confidently release rhino back into their wild habitats, in Zimbabwe’s National Parks.

-Imire is world-world-famous for its five black and three white rhino.
+Imire is world-world-famous for its seven black and four white rhino.
 In addition, the conservancy is home to three elephants, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
 There is a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabwe’s National Animal.
 Imire is also home to a wide variety of birds, reptiles and snakes.

-Volunteering at Imire is a unique opportunity to immerse yourself in a new country and culture, and experience first-hand, day-to-day life in Africa.
+Horse riding volunteering at Imire is a unique opportunity to immerse yourself in a new country and culture, and experience first-hand, day-to-day life in Africa.
 In return you will contribute to an important conservation cause.
 The experience will be life-changing.

 Horse riding volunteers are involved with a diverse variety of tasks, which include opportunities to: